near/corgis/README.md

 #### Requirements
 ##### IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version > 10.x
 1. node and npm

 2. near shell
 Install with
 ```
 npm i -g near-shell
 ```

 3.(optional) install yarn to build
 ```
 npm i -g yarn
 ```

-#### procedure
+#### Procedure (deploy the contract for your own project)
-Step 1: Create account for the contract and deploy the contract.
+Step 1: Create account for the contract.

 In the terminal
 ```
 near login
 ```
-click the link and create your own contract ID
+click the link and create your own contract ID on NEAR Testnet

+*After you see the context, "Logged in as [ YOUR_NAME ] with public key [ ed25519:XXXXXX... ] successfully", you are done.*

-Step 2:
+Step 2: Deploy the contract on the account

 Modify src/config.js line that sets the contractName.
-Set it to id from step 1.
+Set it with Id from step 1.
 ```
-const CONTRACT_NAME = "contractId"; /* TODO: fill this in! */
+const CONTRACT_NAME = process.env.CONTRACT_NAME || "new-corgis"; /* TODO: fill this in! */
 ```

 Step 3:

+(For Mac and Ubuntu):
 Finally, run the command in your terminal.
 ```
 npm install && npm run start